hamudeshahin/resend-react-email-nextjs-and-server-actions-example/README.md

 ---
 ## How this project was coded ?
-Discover the inner workings of this project by following our step-by-step following [tutorial](https://hamudeshahin.me/blogs/send-emails-using-react-email-resend-and-server-actions-in-nextjs)
+Discover the inner workings of this project by following our step-by-step [tutorial](https://hamudeshahin.me/blogs/send-emails-using-react-email-resend-and-server-actions-in-nextjs)

 ---